 Some of the links in this post are affiliate links – if you purchase a product or service via these links, we may earn a small commission at no extra cost to you.
 This helps offset the cost of running this blog and keeps us travelling so that we can continue to produce great content for you.
 We greatly appreciate your support!

-We love our Big Agnes Copper Spur HV UL2 tent.
-It is sturdy, incredibly lightweight (around 1.2 kg), and packs down nice and small.
+We LOVE our Big Agnes Copper Spur HV UL3 tent.
+It is sturdy, lightweight (around 1.76 kg), and packs down nice and small.
 It has performed great in all kinds of weather, including torrential rain and high winds.
-We have the 2017 model.
-The latest model is similar, but with a few changes that make it even better.
-In a nutshell, it’s been the perfect choice for us, and we highly recommend it for three season backpacking.
+We started off with the 2 person version of this tent in 2017 (the orange and white model in the photos below), but upgraded to the 3 person version in olive green in 2022.
+We’d been pondering getting the bigger model for a while, and after borrowing our friends’ 3 person Copper Spur to try it out we just couldn’t go back!
+It felt like a palace compared to the 2 person size, and the latest model also has a few design changes that make it even better.
+In a nutshell, the Big Agnes Copper Spur HV UL tent (especially the 3 person size!) has been the perfect choice for us, and we highly recommend it for three season backpacking.

 The tent is quick and easy to put up and take down, and is also super versatile.
 It can be pitched as a free-standing tent (although we rarely use it in this way), or securely pegged out.
 You can pitch just the inner, which we did a few times on dry nights wild camping in Oman (oh those stars!).
 Alternatively, you can pitch just the fly and footprint, which works great for shade on the beach or as a basic shelter.
 It’s also possible to pitch the fly first and then attach the inner, or detach the inner from fly when already pitched – very useful for keeping the inner dry when camping in the rain.

 The HV stands for ‘high volume’, and the design really does make it feel spacious inside.
 There is plenty of head room even when sitting up, and enough space to move around when getting dressed or arranging our gear for the night.
 Storage pockets beside and above our heads are really handy for loose bits and bobs.
-Loops designed to store the open flaps double up as a handy place to hang clothes to air overnight.
-The latest design also has a large elevated storage pocket at the foot of the inner which we would find very useful.
+The latest design also has a large elevated storage pocket at the foot of the inner which we find very useful for storing clothes.
+Loops designed to hold the open flaps double up as a handy place to hang clothes to air overnight.